mdn/content/files/en-us/web/api/webglcontextevent/webglcontextevent/index.md

 - `options` {{Optional_inline}}
   - : An object that, _in addition to the properties defined in {{domxref("Event/Event", "Event()")}}_, has the following properties:
     - `statusMessage` {{Optional_inline}}
-      - : A string with some additional status information.
+      - : A string with additional status information.
 It defaults to the empty string (`""`).

 ### Return value